Dominikwigh/python-math/README.md

     * Addition, multiplication, subtraction or exit game.
 ![Question](images/question.png)
 * Game selected
-    * This will, after choosing a game provide the user with a problem to solve, and if correct the user sees corrcet with a time that it took the user to answer.
+    * This will, after choosing a game provide the user with a problem to solve, and if correct the user sees correct with the time that it took the user to answer.
     * If the answer is incorrect it tells the user that.
 ![Correct](images/correct.png)
 ![Incorrect](images/incorrect.png)